Skip to content

 Cookie settings

-What is the Arctic Challenge?
+What is the Artic Challenge?

 Join us on an adventure to the heart of Arctic Lapland, a land of vast wilderness and home to the extraordinary Aurora Borealis, herds of reindeer and endless forest.

-Registration fee: £300 (not including flights)
+Registration fee: £300 per person (does not include flights)

 Fundraising target: £2,000 per person